aacl2023-srw/aacl2023-srw.github.io/author.md

 # Author Guidelines

 The ACL has released policies for submission, review and citation.
 Accompanying these are guidelines for authors.
-AACL-IJCNLP SRW 2023 will adhere to these policies and guidelines.
+IJCNLP-AACL SRW 2023 will adhere to these policies and guidelines.
 Submissions should:

-- **Be relevant**: Submissions to AACL-IJCNLP SRW 2023 should be relevant to the audience.
+- **Be relevant**: Submissions to IJCNLP-AACL SRW 2023 should be relevant to the audience.
-- **Be original**: The content of submissions to AACL-IJCNLP SRW 2023 (the ideas, the findings, the results and the words) should be original; that is, should not have been published (or be accepted for publication) in another refereed, archival form (such as a book, a journal, or a conference proceedings).
+- **Be original**: The content of submissions to IJCNLP-AACL SRW 2023 (the ideas, the findings, the results and the words) should be original; that is, should not have been published (or be accepted for publication) in another refereed, archival form (such as a book, a journal, or a conference proceedings).
 Authors are referred to the ACL author guidelines for additional information on what constitutes existing publication.

 # IMPORTANT: Anonymity Period